davidfoerster/KaleidOK-examples/Kaleidoscope/README.md

 ## Setup

  1. [Request a Flickr API key](https://www.flickr.com/services/api/keys/apply/)
-    and consult the *Configuration* section on where to put it for Kaleidoscope to find.
+    and consult the [Configuration] section on where to put it for Kaleidoscope to find.

  2. Similarly [request a Google API access key](https://www.chromium.org/developers/how-tos/api-keys) and provide it to Kaleidoscope.

+ 2. Prepare a [configuration] for Kaleidoscope.

  3. Some libraries need to be set up, but I'm not going into that now.

 ## Usage

- 1. Run KaleidoscopeApp as Java applet or use the included run configuration.
+ 1. Run KaleidoscopeApp as stand-alone Java application or use the included run configuration.

  2. Press <kbd>I</kbd> to start recording from the default microphone line and
     <kbd>O</kbd> to stop.
 The speech in recorded section is transcribed, the